 03-01-1960 Art Smith – Born in Jasper, Florida.
 He is an American chef who worked for former Florida governors Bob Graham and Jeb Bush and was personal chef to Oprah Winfrey until 2007.
 Smith has authored three award-winning cookbooks.
 His latest cookbook, published in 2013, focuses on healthy cooking and healthy living.
 Smith lives in Jasper, Florida with his husband, Jesus Salgueiro, an artist.
 After being together for ten years, they married at the Lincoln Memorial in 2011.
 As of 2018, the couple have adopted five children.
 They also donate their time to many causes, including children’s cooking classes and humanitarian aid.

 03-01-1966 Don Lemon – Born in Baton Rouge, Louisiana.
-He is a CNN reporter and news anchor, best known as the host of the prime-time CNN Newsroom, based in New York.
-He currently is the co-host of CNN Tonight.
+He was a CNN reporter and news anchor, best known as the host of the prime-time CNN Newsroom, based in New York.
+He was the co-host of CNN Tonight.
+In 2023 he was fired by CNN.
 In his memoir, Transparent, Lemon came out as gay and discusses colorism, (term coined by Alice Walker in 1982 based on skin color alone), in the black community, and the sexual abuse he suffered as a child.
 It was not until he was thirty that he told his mother of the sexual abuse he suffered as a child.

 03-01-1967 Michael Mronz – Born in Cologne, Germany.
 He is a German sports and events manager.
 In 1989, Mronz organized his first tennis tournament, now called the Cologne Open.
 In 2006, he was Head of the Organizing Committee of the World Equestrian Games, the second largest sporting event in Germany.
 He is also Chairman of the relief organization “A heart for children.”
 Mronz was life-partner of former German Foreign Minister, Guido Westerwelle.
 The couple entered into a registered civil partnership in 2010.
 In 2016, Westerwelle died of leukemia.